NisaNabilah/Excel-Customer-Transaction-Dashboard/README.md

 This project involves analyzing customer transaction data to uncover spending patterns, refund behavior, and customer insights using Microsoft Excel.
 The objective was to simulate real-world financial data analysis commonly performed in banking and fintech environments.

+Data Source
+The dataset used in this project was obtained from Kaggle:
+Dataset Name: Bank Transaction Dataset
+Author: Toby Bushenyula
+Platform: Kaggle
+File Used: spending_data.csv
+This dataset was used strictly for educational and portfolio purposes.

 🧾 Dataset Description
 The dataset contains transaction-level customer data including:
 Transaction date and amount